 Like most crafters I have gone through stages

 my first love is music and I was a member of

 the Meatloaf fan club, for quite a few years,

 and if Bat out of Hell is not played at my

 funeral there will be a lot of disappointed

 - Ashford, Kent, United Kingdom

 - Hi and welcome to cardsarus blog spot My name is Jenny Lawrence and I live in Kent.
 My dear and wonderful husband Tony passed away in March 2019 We had been married for 36 years.
 I also lost my first Husband to the big C when I was quite young.
 I have 3 children and 3 stepchildren.
-12 Grandchildren and 3 Little Great Granddaughters and a Great Grandson.
-I have been card making for about 20 years.
+12 Grandchildren and 5 Great Granddaughters and 3 Great Grandsons.
+I have been card making for about 25 years.
 I have made things all my life as my Mum and Grand Mother taught me lots of hobbies.
 I have made my own clothes, knitted garments, hand embroidered items of clothing, and crocheted items too.
 I love to bake my own cakes as well.